jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Collect dice: one from your relevant ability and an applicable steel, skill, or spell die if you have one.

 Roll, comparing your highest single die result to the **difficulty number** (DN), which is usually **4**.
 If you meet or exceed the difficulty number, the test passes.
 Otherwise, the test fails.
 You might still succeed at the task, but there will be trouble.
+The lower the number on a failure, the worse the trouble.
+The higher the number on a success, the better the outcome.

+## Extended Tests

+Some tests require more time and effort, and thus require more than one passed test to accomplish.
+Learn how many the **extended test** will require, then collect dice and roll as normal.
+You may repeat the roll to add additional passes once you've dealt with any trouble.

+## Help

+When someone else attempts a task and it makes sense for you to do so, you may **help**.
+If it's a test, roll an applicable steel, skill, or spell die to be included.
+If they fail, trouble is coming for you as well.

 ## Contests

 When you attempt a task and someone else opposes you, it's a **contest**.
 You each collect dice as normal and roll.
 Whoever has the highest single die result wins.
 In a tie, a die higher up the ladder beats a lower one, then more dice beat fewer, then compare the next highest dice.

-## Help

-When someone else attempts a task and it makes sense for you to do so, you may **help**.
-If it's a test, roll an applicable steel, skill, or spell die to be included.
-If they fail, trouble is coming for you as well.

 ## Advantage and Disadvantage